Lassa fever

 CEPI maintains close engagement with institutions including the Economic Community of West African States (ECOWAS) Regional Centre for Surveillance and Disease Control, as well as national public health agencies, such as the Nigeria Centre for Disease Control (NCDC), and Ministries of Health in the most affected countries.

-On-the-spot Lassa diagnostics
+On-the-spot Lassa virus diagnostics

-CEPI is funding a four-year project led by FIND to examine and evaluate all available point-of-care testing options for Lassa as well as Nipah, another CEPI priority pathogen.
+CEPI is funding a four-year project led by FIND to examine and evaluate all available point-of-care testing options for Lassa virus as well as Nipah, another CEPI priority pathogen.

 High quality diagnostic tests are essential both for early pathogen detection to stop an outbreak and as part of the vaccine development process particularly for the optimal design and conduct of clinical trials.